 The ideal time to send an invoice varies by industry as well as preference.
-Invoicing at the beginning of the client engagement ensures you won’t be working for free, though it may be off-putting to certain clientele.
+Invoicing at the beginning of the client engagement ensures you won’t be working for free, though it may be objectionable to a certain clientele.
 Sending an invoice after the work is completed shows trust on your end, but leaves you open to unsavory clients taking advantage of that trust.

 A simple solution to the latter is choosing only to work with trustworthy clients.
 Go with your gut—your initial correspondence should provide you with sufficient insight into your client’s character.